(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 - Credit Repair – Steps one would take to improve their credit score or dispute errors on their credit report.

 - Credit Report – An overview of borrowing and repayment history that can impact the cost of borrowing money in the future.

 - Credit Score – The numerical expression of a borrower’s historical ability to pay back debts.
 A popular measure is a FICO® Score, which simply is a compilation score by the company FICO ( Fair Isaac Corporation).

 - Creditor – A person or company that has loaned out money to a borrower.

 - Creditworthiness – The ability of a potential borrower to pay back a loan or credit card balance.

 - Currency – Items exchanged as a form of payment for a good or service, typically physical coins or paper money, more recently digital.

-- Debt – Some amount of money that has been borrowed and must be paid back.
+- Debt – Some amount of borrowed money that must be paid back.

 - Debt Consolidation – A form of refinancing where one large loan is taken out to pay off several smaller loans.
 This is done to decrease the interest paid in each period.

 - Debt Settlement – The negotiating of debt balances with creditors to reduce the debtor’s amount owed.